 On November 5, 2013, voters approved a 37-year, 1.87 mill bond levy and corresponding .5 mill permanent improvement maintenance levy to build, renovate and maintain the District's school buildings.
 The levies provided the local share of funding for school construction under the State of Ohio Classroom Facilities Assistance Program.
 At the elementary school level, there were additions to Bowman Elementary to house grades PK-2, additions and renovations to Donovan Elementary School to house grades three and four, and partial demolition, addition and renovations to Berry Intermediate School to house grades five and six.
 At the secondary level, a new junior high was built to house grades seven and eight, and there were additions done to Lebanon High School to house grades nine through 12.
 We have completed construction on Bowman Elementary, Donovan Elementary, Berry Intermediate, Lebanon Junior High School and Lebanon High School.
 The final phase of the construction project was to demolish the old central office building and renovate the old junior high to accommodate the Central Office staff.
 Central Office moved their offices into the new space in December of 2020.
-The old central office building is scheduled to be demolished by the end of the 2021 calendar year.
+The old central office building was demolished in 2022.